Williams-Sonoma is buying into AR, literally

 Shopping for your new kitchen in a physical store?
 Odds are, you'll eventually be window-shopping in AR.

-Williams-Sonoma is purchasing Outward, a San Jose company specializing in 3D scanning and augmented reality, for $112 million, according to a report from Recode.
+The home furnishings giant Williams-Sonoma is purchasing Outward, a San Jose company specializing in 3D scanning and augmented reality, for $112 million, Recode reported Friday.
 Williams-Sonoma also owns Pottery Barn and West Elm.

 Outward made an AR app for Pottery Barn called 3D Room View earlier this year that ran on Google's Tango AR platform, allowing 3D models of furniture to be placed in real rooms.